Collection Angle Considerations

 STEM or TEM diffraction mode collection angle

 For a STEM or diffraction mode TEM experiment, the collection angle is determined by the camera length selected and the physical size of the entrance aperture.
-The geometric factor accounts for the different between of the screen plane and the entrance aperture plane and is commonly 1.3x.
+The geometric factor accounts for the difference between the screen plane and the entrance aperture plane and is commonly 1.3x.
 However, on many STEM systems, the camera lengths are descriptive (e.g., HAADF 1) rather than actual values.
 In this case, each needs to be measured and calibrated.

 EFTEM – Imaging mode